wtlow003/investment-advisor-gpt/README.md

 ### Knowledge Base and Tools

 To miminize hallucination from our agent, we also utilised a knowledge base based on embeddings generated from various investment-related documents.

-This documents include prospectus sheet, product highlight sheets from [Abrdn](https://www.abrdn.com/en-sg/investor/funds/view-all-funds?tab=2) (just randomly chose to use this company's product for demonstration purposes).
 Referring to the architecture [diagram](#architecture), you can see that the agent leverages retrieval from the knowledge based to augment its thoughts and responses.

+These documents used include prospectus sheet, product highlight sheets from [Abrdn](https://www.abrdn.com/en-sg/investor/funds/view-all-funds?tab=2) (just randomly chose to use this company's product for demonstration purposes).
+The data is ingested into the knowledge base when placed in the project root directory (`./data`) before the application starts up, and when the (`./db`) directory is absent.
+The `./db` directory is automatically created when you first ingest documents into the vector store (ChromaDB).
+Therefore, if the `./db` directory is available, no data ingestion will occur (preventing constant calls for embeddings and associated costs).
+In this repository, the knowledge base is already provided.
+Hence, no embedding costs will be incurred if you choose to try out the application.

 How the knowledge based is being leveraged is based on usage of custom [tools](./src/model/tools.py).
 There two main tools available to our agent, `ProductSearch` and `WebSearch`.
 As the name implies, product search allows for search into our knowledge base to make more informed responses.
 Meanwhile, web search allow the agent to conduct latest news retrieval if one were to ask about any particular development in any country of interest that might help to drive a conversation on further investments.